michaelkolesidis/sports-app-pwa/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Description
 Sports App is a <a href="https://en.wikipedia.org/wiki/Progressive_web_application">progressive web application</a> enabling the user to create custom tables, choosing a title,as well as,  the number and the names of the rows.
 Then, the user can insert entries to the table, and choose how many entries will be visible at any time.
-The web application is installable, and saves all the data in <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">localStorage</a>.
+The web application is installable, and saves all the data in <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">localStorage</a>, including an option to clear the data.

 [//]: # (Free Software)
 <div align="center">